fmonthel/IteaToGcal/README.md

 	| Total :   7 issue(s) |      |       |     |                                            |
 	+----------------------+------+-------+-----+--------------------------------------------+

-To fix and create missing events in Google Calendar fron ITEA :
+To fix and create missing events in Google Calendar from ITEA :

     ./check-diff.py --action create-events-from-itea-to-google
 	+------------------+------+-------+-----+------------------------------------------------------------------------------------------------------------------------------------------------------------+